-I think doing something with passion, authenticity, joy and dedication is the recipe for success.
+I think doing something with passion, authenticity, joy, and dedication is a recipe for success.
 Besides, as a woman you do not have to believe that you have to be able to do everything.
 I have no business education, but there are great people who can help.
 In addition, it is important to have the courage to seek help, e.g. like me with my two employees, the “Wollken faires”.
 Giving up tasks is not always easy, but it is an important step.

 It sounds so banal: “Just give up some tasks and get some help.”

 Something that helped me to take that step was to always remind me that they not only love the vision, but also get a salary and take over responsibility for their working hours.